-On May 15th 2019, Mars, Incorporated announced their partnership with Jerusalem Venture Partners (JVP), a leading international venture capital fund.
-They described this as a “first-of-its-kind” research and development agreement in Israel aiming to pursue innovative tech solutions for global food, agriculture and nutrition challenges.
+On May 15th 2019, Mars, Incorporated announced its partnership with Jerusalem Venture Partners (JVP), a leading international venture capital fund.
+They described this as a “first-of-its-kind” research and development agreement in Israel aiming to pursue innovative tech solutions for global food, agriculture, and nutrition challenges.
 One of the areas Mars hopes to propel into through this partnership is the emerging space of personalized nutrition.

 With a big player such as Mars looking to get a foothold in the space through this JVP agreement demonstrates the mainstream potential that personalized nutrition holds.